Purdue-CS193/homework-0-XWnina/README.md

 To active the website so you can visit it in a browser, click on the **Purdue-CS193/homework-0-\<Your Github Username\>** repository from your Github home page.
 On the top part of the repository page, click on the **Settings** tab.

-Before you can create a Github Page, you must make your repository public.
+Before you can create a Github Page, you must make your repository **PUBLIC**.
 You can this at the bottom of the Settings tab in the section labeled **Danger Zone**.
 Once there, find the option labeled 'Change repository visibility'.
 Click the 'Change visibility' button to the right and select the 'make public' option.
 Confirm it by typing the confirmation message, and you are good to go!

 Scroll down to the section in Settings called **GitHub Pages**.
 Change the **Source** setting to the option called **master** and click save.
 At this point, you can navigate to ```https://Purdue-CS193.github.io/homework-0-<Your Github Username>/``` to view the website you just activated!